isomerpages/cris-precise/news-and-events/events/_posts/2024-10-07-post-Life with a genetic kidney disease (9 Nov 2024).md

 image: ""
 variant: tiptap
 ---
-<p>Join us on <strong>9 November 9, 2024</strong>, for <strong>"Life with a Genetic Kidney Disease: Patient and Family Support Day"</strong> at
+<p>Join us on <strong>Saturday 9 November 9, 2024</strong>, for <strong>"Life with a Genetic Kidney Disease: Patient and Family Support Day"</strong> at
 Tan Tock Seng Hospital, from 9:00 AM to 12:00 PM.
-This informative event, organised by RAPIDS (Renal Alliance for Precision Diagnosis in Singapore) and supported by Precision Health Research Singapore (PRECISE), is designed for individuals and families affected by genetic kidney conditions.</p>
+This outreach event, organised by RAPIDS (Renal Alliance for Precision Diagnosis in Singapore) and supported by Precision Health Research Singapore (PRECISE), is designed for individuals and families affected by genetic kidney conditions, and how to cope with the diagnosis as well as support their loved ones.</p>
 <p>Engage with leading clinicians, genetic counsellors, and patients as they
-share insights into managing chronic kidney disease, genetic testing, and emotional support.
-The programme includes talks on the stages of kidney disease, the implications of genetic testing, and personal patient stories, providing a holistic view of life with a genetic kidney disease.</p>
+share insights into managing chronic kidney disease, genetic testing, and providing emotional support.
+The programme includes talks on the stages and progression of kidney disease, the considerations to note when going for genetic testing, and courageous stories from patients to provide a holistic view of life with a genetic kidney disease.</p>
 <p><strong>Location:</strong>
 <br>TTSH Theatrette, Ward Block Level 1
 <br>11 Jalan Tan Tock Seng, Singapore 308433</p>